 Please refer to Note 4(10) for accounting policy on inventory valuation, Note 5(2) for accounting estimates and assumption uncertainty in relation to inventory valuation, and Note 6(4) for the details of allowance for inventory valuation losses.
-Also, please refer to Note 4(11) for accounting policies on investments accounted for using equity method, Note 6(5) for details of investments accounted for using equity method.
+Also, please refer to Note 4(11) for accounting policies on investments accounted for using equity method, Note 6(5) for details of investments accounted for using equity method, and Note 13(3) for disclosure of investments accounted for using equity method.

-As of December 31 2020, the Company's inventories and allowance for inventory valuation losses amounted to \$813,842 thousand and \$83,091 thousand, respectively, and the Company's investments accounted for using equity method amounted to \$666,834 thousand, of which the Company's wholly-owned subsidiary, Ablerex Electronics (Suzhou) Co., Ltd, of \$429,977 thousand was the major operating entity.
+As of December 31, 2021, the Company's inventories and allowance for inventory valuation losses amounted to \$682,669 thousand and \$79,463 thousand, respectively, and the Company's investments accounted for using equity method amounted to \$661,145 thousand, of which the Company's wholly-owned subsidiary, Ablerex Electronics (Suzhou) Co., Ltd, of \$407,714 thousand was the major operating entity.
 The Company and its directly wholly-owned subsidiary, Ablerex Electronics (Suzhou) Co., Ltd, are engaged in the design, manufacture and sales of uninterruptible power supply systems, equipment to power quality devices and others.
 Due to the rapid technological innovations and the competitive nature of the market, there is a higher risk of inventory losses due to the market value decline or obsolescence.
-The Company recognises inventories at the lower of cost and net realisable value.
+The Company recognises inventories at the lower of cost and net realizable value.
 Obsolete or slow-moving inventories were assessed individually.
 The Company's and its subsidiary's estimation and determination of the net realizable value of inventories are subjected to management's judgement, involves a high level of uncertainty.
 Considering that the inventories and inventory valuation loss of the Company and its directly wholly-owned subsidiary, Ablerex Electronics (Suzhou) Co., Ltd, which is accounted for using equity method, were significant to the parent company only financial statements, it was identified as a key audit matter.